hci-game-interface/P2.7/Demo.md

 Lines : Whenever all the cells of a row (also called line) of the game board are occupied, the line is cleared; all blocks above it are lowered by one row (and no more).
 This row clearing can happen for several lines simultaneously.

+Control :

 | Control      | Symbols                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |-------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Move Left   | ← |
 | Move Right  | → |
 | Drop        | ↓ |
+Level : Based on the score achieved, the player will move to the next level.
+Score required to move to the 2nd level is 100.
+Score & High Score : When the player forms a line, the score keeps adding up and the raise depends on how well the player is constructing the blocks.
+High Score is the highest score achieved by the player in the game.